Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2021-01-27-Art-Tools-Activism.md

 <br><br>
 ### Guests
 <br>
 <a href="https://graysonearle.com/" alt="Grayson Earle" class="nameTag">Grayson Earle</a> is a new media artist and educator.
 He has worked as a Visiting Professor at Oberlin College and the New York City College of Technology, and a part-time lecturer at Parsons and Eugene Lang at the New School.
-He is the creator of Bail Bloc and a member of [The Illuminator](http://theilluminator.org/) art collective.
+He is the co-creator of Bail Bloc (along with Sam Lavigne and Francis Tseng) and a member of [The Illuminator](http://theilluminator.org/) art collective.
 He is currently based in Stuttgart, Germany as a fellow at Akademie Schloss Solitude.

 <br>